 - Edge-to-edge patterns

 Without bleed, even the smallest cutting error can ruin the final print.
 This is why printers often reject files that don’t include bleed.
+Learning these basics is part of becoming what makes a good graphic designer in the industry.

 When designers understand what does bleed mean in graphic design, they can avoid costly reprints and delays.